COVID-19 is spread through respiratory droplets produced when a person infected with the virus coughs or sneezes.

-There is no automatic need to close an entire facility/setting while cleaning and disinfection is underway, particularly if the confirmed case only visited parts of the facility/setting.
+There is no need to close an entire business/facility/setting while cleaning and disinfection is underway, particularly if the case only visited parts of the facility/setting.

-Cleaning and disinfection for non-health care settings follows the same principles as routine cleaning and disinfection, except:
+Cleaning and disinfection after a case of COVID-19 follows the same principles as routine cleaning and disinfection, except:

-- cleaning staff should wear disposable gloves, a long-sleeved gown and a surgical mask plus eye protection or a face shield while cleaning and disinfecting
+- cleaning staff should wear disposable gloves, a surgical mask plus eye protection or a face shield while cleaning and disinfecting the affected area

 - cleaners should be trained in putting on and removing personal protective equipment (PPE)

-- soft or porous surfaces may need attention (eg steam-cleaning or laundering of fabrics).
+- fabrics or fabric-covered items may need steam-cleaning or laundering

 COVID-19 Information for workplaces – cleaning - Safe Work Australia

 Coronavirus (COVID-19) - Information about routine environmental cleaning and disinfection in the community - Australian Government Department of Health